kgemmler/PeopleAnalytics/PredictingAttrition.md

 test <- tbl[!sample, ]
 ```

-This devision into to dataset is useful to avoid overfitting of model parameters on one particular dataset.
-Goal is certainly to keep both errors minimal in both training and test data.
-However it that parameter tuning when involving the test set can also introduce an additional bias.
+This division into to dataset is useful to avoid overfitting of model parameters on one particular dataset.
+Goal is certainly to keep errors minimal in both training and test data.
+However when parameter tuning on the test data is used, it can introduce an additional bias.

 Chapter 5: Warmup: Build Simple Logistic Regression Model
 =========================================================